KNMI/adaguc-server/doc/tutorials/Configure_EDR_service.md

   }
 ```

-*The description is currently read from the GetCapabilities document, using the WMS Layer Title section .
+*The description is currently read from the GetCapabilities document, using the WMS Layer Title section prefixed with the dataset name.

 ## Step 3: Scan the new data